 Anastrazole, Letrozole, and Exemestane can cause aching and stiffness of the joints and are also associated with thinning of the bone (osteoporosis).
-Your bones will be monitored for signs of this with a baseline bone density scan (see page 11).
+Your bones will be monitored for signs of this with a baseline bone density scan.
+For more information, see the What are DEXA scans? section on this leaflet.